 Tents are numbered and attributed by country of residence.

 Competitors must, without fail, stay in the tents reserved for them.
 Failure to adhere to the numbers attributed will incur a penalty (see ART.
 28).

 All complaints from competitors must be addressed to the Race Director in writing.

-ATLANTIDE ORGANISATION Internationale reserves all exclusive rights for photo coverage of the 35th MARATHON DES SABLES.
-Participants must agree that ATLANTIDE ORGANISATION Internationale may have exclusive use their identity and individual or collective pictures for anything related directly or indirectly to their participation in the MARATHON DES SABLES.
-Any still camera, video or movie coverage done during the MARATHON DES SABLES cannot be used by participants, their entourage or trainers for any use other than personal, unless by prior authorization or accreditation from ATLANTIDE ORGANISATION Internationale.
-As a result, any book or film (short, feature) project must obtain ATLANTIDE ORGANISATION Internationale's prior authorization.
-Email: firstname.lastname@example.org
+ATLANTIDE ORGANISATION INTERNATIONALE reserves all exclusive rights for photo coverage of the 36th MARATHON DES SABLES.
+Participants must agree that ATLANTIDE ORGANISATION INTERNATIONALE may have exclusive use their identity and individual or collective pictures for anything related directly or indirectly to their participation in the MARATHON DES SABLES.
+Any still camera, video or movie coverage done during the MARATHON DES SABLES cannot be used by participants, their entourage or trainers for any use other than personal, unless by prior authorization or accreditation from ATLANTIDE ORGANISATION INTERNATIONALE.
+As a result, any book or film (short, feature) project must obtain ATLANTIDE ORGANISATION INTERNATIONALE's prior authorization.
+Email: email@example.com

 1st Master M5

 37th edition ~ From April 21st to May 1st 2023 ~ 250 km in 7 days